africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Do not spoil what you have by desiring what you have not - Epicurus.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/do-not-spoil-what-you-have-by-desiring-what-you-have-not-epicurus/","title":"Do not spoil what you have by desiring what you have not - Epicurus"}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/do-not-spoil-what-you-have-by-desiring-what-you-have-not-epicurus/","title":"Do not spoil what you have by desiring what you have not - Epicurus","noteIcon":""}
 ---